abdullahkhawer/abdullahkhawer/README.md

+![Profile Views](https://komarev.com/ghpvc/?username=abdullahkhawer&color=blue&style=flat)

 ### Hi there 👋🏻

-![Profile Views](https://komarev.com/ghpvc/?username=abdullahkhawer&color=blue&style=flat)

-I am Abdullah Khawer, a seasoned Senior DevOps Engineer with over 6 years of dedicated experience in the realm of DevOps within the AWS cloud environment.
+Welcome to my profile.
+This is **Abdullah Khawer**, a seasoned Senior DevOps Engineer with over 6 years of dedicated experience in the realm of DevOps within the AWS cloud environment.
 Currently, I am based in Rotterdam, Netherlands, and I proudly serve as a Senior Software Engineer in DevOps at Mendix, a Siemens business.

 🚀 My professional journey has traversed across Europe (1 year), the Middle East (2 years), and Asia (3 years).
 Over this period, I have actively contributed to an array of projects spanning diverse domains such as Fintech, Blockchain, Data Lake, Big Data, Digital Identity, E-commerce, Logistics, Supply Chain, and Enterprise Low-Code.
 My expertise lies in crafting scalable, fault-tolerant, cost-effective, and secure solutions by harnessing a multitude of AWS services and the latest DevOps tools and technologies.